 The author’s individual labor contains multitudes—literally, in this case.
 At times, it seems that she has kept not only the names of those laborers like Westbrook in her encyclopedic mind, but their family trees as well.
 Newarkers well know that Kukla—who once told this reporter many teeth and hair strands ago that when she visits a new city, she drives down every street—can tell any aspect of late-20th Newark history at the drop of a formerly ad-rich Star-Ledger, but what was amazing Wednesday night was that when she mentioned various people in the room, some in the book and some not, she also mentioned the names of their children, of their spouses, without blinking or pausing.
 Detail is paramount in journalism, but Kukla goes well beyond that.
 She actually knows hundreds of these people, as people!
 She has been on the ground with them, witnessing their private, often painful lives.

 One of the many reasons Kukla is a very an interesting city fixture has to do with her being, well, Newark-white.
 She could never be confused with, say, Upper Montclair’s Dale Russakoff of The Washington Post and The New Yorker, who herself wrote a powerful book on the city.
-Russakoff is an elite insider, a nonfiction do-gooder, a kind (of) visitor to the Ark.
+Russakoff is an elite insider, a nonfiction do-gooder, a kind (of) visitor to The Ark.
 Kukla’s world, one filled with the city’s jazz and history, is largely a Black, working-class one.
 (She did made sure that night to acknowledge some of the non-Black women in the audience who are in her book, and that was important.
 Newark’s working-class identity and commitment to autonomy—community kujichagulia—is the linkage across the city’s historic and continuing rainbow of people.)
 The West Orange resident manages the feat of understanding the African-American grassroots experience and participating in it as an earned insider without being an imitator.
-When she talked about her faith and her (Newark Black) church helped her become a breast cancer survivor, Westbrook and the predominately Black audience Amen-ing understood that the God she worshipped side-by-side with them—the one who delivers them from personal pain back into the struggle of daily survival—was their God, too.
+When she talked about how her Christian faith and her (Newark Black) church helped her become a breast cancer survivor, Westbrook and the predominately Black audience Amen-ing understood that the God she worshiped side-by-side with them—the one who delivers them from personal pain back into the struggle of daily survival—was their God, too.

 The griote who remains repped Brick City when it was considered the worst place in the Milky Way galaxy.
 She saw and wrote about the struggles of real people here—citizens of New Jersey’s largest city.
 Like the current, re-elected mayor, she openly respected its people, day to year to decade.
 They saw and recognized those who, if one is honest, would probably admit were not used to receiving such examples of humane-ness.